DATA-BACKED GUIDE · UPDATED JULY 2026

 Grass seed season for dogs: prevention vs the vet bill in the UK

-From late spring through summer, dried grass seeds become tiny natural darts that work their way into paws, ears, eyes and noses.
-A few minutes of prevention after each walk can save a stressful emergency trip.
-The real prices below show what removal costs, so you can see exactly what good habits are saving you.
+From late spring through summer, dried grass seeds turn into tiny natural darts that work their way into paws, ears, eyes and noses.
+A two-minute check after each walk can save a stressful emergency trip and a much bigger bill.
+The real prices below show what removal actually costs, so you can see what good habits are saving you.

 The quick version

-• Grass seed risk peaks from roughly May to September when seed heads dry out.
+- Grass seed risk peaks from roughly May to September, when seed heads dry out and drop.

-• Paws, ears, eyes, noses and armpits are the common landing spots.
+- Paws, ears, eyes, noses and armpits are the common landing spots, and each one calls for a different level of care.

-• Long-coated and floppy-eared breeds pick up more seeds and benefit from a summer trim.
+- Long-coated and floppy-eared breeds, spaniels especially, pick up more seeds and benefit from a shorter summer trim around the feet and ears.

 What people actually paid